-- Conduct an in depth stock assessment (more intensive than the annual process above, and in particular including the conduct of a range of sensitivity tests) - On the basis of the assessment, indicators and any other relevant information, determine whether there is evidence for exceptional circumstances (a core example of exceptional circumstances here is if the stock assessment provides results substantially outside the range of simulated stock trajectories considered in OMP evaluations).
+- Conduct an in depth stock assessment (more intensive than the annual process above, and in particular including the conduct of a range of sensitivity tests). - On the basis of the assessment, indicators and any other relevant information, determine whether there is evidence for exceptional circumstances.

+The primary focus for concluding that exceptional circumstances exist is if the stock assessment/indicator review process provides results substantially outside the range of simulated stock and/other other indicator trajectories considered in OMP evaluations.